Sirius-Ife/Sirius-Ife/README.md

 ## About Me
-I am a pricing analyst passionate about leveraging data to drive actionable insights and strategic decision-making.

-## Tools
-- **Programming Languages:** R, SQL
-- **Data Analysis:** Google Workspace, Power BI
+I am Ife, My expertise lies in problem-solving, taking initiative, and continuous learning.
+I thrive in dynamic environments and I’m dedicated to leveraging data to drive informed decision-making and optimize business processes. #DataScience